sahityaPasnoor/vehicle-manufacture-20180524194631123/contributor_notes.md

-# Contributing to the tutorial
+# Contributing to the tutorial - git conflicts

 The tutorial is written in markdown with top headers (\#) denoting the different pages and second headers (\#\#) denoting the stages to appear on those pages.
 The text for a stage is written below the second header.